nchatterjee143/py-client-usage/README.md

 3. `poetry install` to install dependencies.
 4. `poetry shell`to activate virtual env.
 [Read here](https://python-poetry.org/docs/basic-usage/#activating-the-virtual-environment) if you run into issues.
 5. Add your Tigris secrets to your .env.dev file.
-6. Create your application in either a new Python file or in main.py.
+6. Create your application in app.py.